alfg/alfg.github.io/gists/index.md

 ### Code Gists

-My collection of scripts and pieces of code I've written that may be useful for others.
+My collection of scripts and pieces of code I've written or modified that may be useful for others.
 All code gists are maintained and versioned on [Github Gists](https://gist.github.com/alfg), so feel free to clone, fork or share. :)